bonato0/VoIP-Call-Script-Python/README.md

 ## Usage
 To use the script, follow the steps below:

-In call-script.py file, change the <IP> for your PABX IP.
+In the line 5 of the call-script.py file, change the IP for your PABX IP.

 Open a terminal or command prompt.